-If you have a small house or a flat then this is not the ideal location for a Great Dane.
+If you have a small house or a flat, then this is not the ideal location for a Great Dane.
 Even the calmest of breeds still need space to roam too, so make sure that your home is nice and open and that your furniture is not too cramped.

 If you want to save money on dog food, check out these best dog food brands.
 That way, you can easily give your dog the nutrition they need without breaking the bank.

 Although all dogs shed, some dogs can shed considerably more than others, so this is definitely something to consider.
 Breeds such as a Husky can shed year-round while also having seasonal shedding spikes when they blow their undercoat.

 On the flip side of this, something like a Poodle will still shed year-round but at a lower rate, and their coat can often catch their shed, preventing it from falling all over your home.
-If you have allergies to dog fur then this is definitely something to consider.
+If you have allergies to dog fur then this is something to consider.

 The characteristics of a breed can be very revealing, so it is important that you do your homework.
 To begin, consider your breed’s origins and the climate it is accustomed to.
-Working dogs, such as border collies love to have their own space.
+Working dogs, such as border collies, love to have their own space.

 All dogs need to have some degree of exercise.
-A dog that is stressed, bored, or even frustrated can easily become destructive.
-Working breeds tend to need a lot of exercises too, and this can include German Shepherds or Labradors.
+A stressed, bored, or even frustrated dog can easily become destructive.
+Working breeds tend to need a lot of exercise too, and this can include German Shepherds or Labradors.

 Many people believe that bigger breeds need much more training when compared to others, but this is not the case at all.
-When your dog becomes an adult, however, it can be very hard to change bad habits.
+However, when your dog becomes an adult, it can be very hard to change bad habits.